Democratization: War and national security

 Jeffrey Herbst, in his paper "War and the State in Africa" (1990), explains how democratization in European states was achieved through political development fostered by war-making and these "lessons from the case of Europe show that war is an important cause of state formation that is missing in Africa today."
 Herbst writes that war and the threat of invasion by neighbors caused European state to more efficiently collect revenue, forced leaders to improve administrative capabilities, and fostered state unification and a sense of national identity (a common, powerful association between the state and its citizens).
 Herbst writes that in Africa and elsewhere in the non-European world "states are developing in a fundamentally new environment" because they mostly "gained Independence without having to resort to combat and have not faced a security threat since independence."
 Herbst notes that the strongest non-European states, South Korea and Taiwan, are "largely 'warfare' states that have been molded, in part, by the near constant threat of external aggression."
 Elizabeth Kier has challenged claims that total war prompts democratization, showing in the cases of the UK and Italy during World War I that the policies adopted by the Italian government prompted a fascist backlash whereas UK government policies towards labor undermined broader democratization.

 War and peace

 Two British Marine Commandos take protection behind debris during the capture of Walcheren Island during World War II.
 The link between war and democratization has been a focus of some theories.

 Wars may contribute to the state-building that precedes a transition to democracy, but war is mainly a serious obstacle to democratization.
 While adherents of the democratic peace theory believe that democracy causes peace, the territorial peace theory makes the opposite claim that peace causes democracy.
 In fact, war and territorial threats to a country are likely to increase authoritarianism and lead to autocracy.
 This is supported by historical evidence showing that in almost all cases, peace has come before democracy.
 A number of scholars have argued that there is little support for the hypothesis that democracy causes peace, but strong evidence for the opposite hypothesis that peace leads to democracy.

 Christian Welzel's human empowerment theory posits that existential security leads to emancipative cultural values and support for a democratic political organization.
 This is in agreement with theories based on evolutionary psychology.
-The so-called regality theory finds that people develop a psychological preference for a strong leader and an authoritarian form of government in situations of war or perceived collective danger.
+The regality theory finds that people develop a psychological preference for a strong leader and an authoritarian form of government in situations of war or perceived collective danger.
 On the other hand, people will support egalitarian values and a preference for democracy in situations of peace and safety.
 The consequence of this is that a society will develop in the direction of autocracy and an authoritarian government when people perceive collective danger, while the development in the democratic direction requires collective safety.